Reinforcement Learning with Exogenous States and Rewards: Decomposing a 2-Exogenous State MDP: Optimization Formulations

-We now turn our attention to discovering the exogenous variables (or exogenous subspace) of an MDP from data collected during exploration.
+We now turn our attention to formalizing the task of discovering the exogenous variables (or exogenous subspace) of an MDP as an optimization problem.
+Then in Section~\ref{sec:algorithms} we will introduce algorithms for solving (approximately) these optimization problems.

 Our overall strategy is shown in Algorithm~\ref{alg:framework}.
 We assume we are applying an online reinforcement learning algorithm, such as PPO or Q-learning.
-As it interacts with the environment, it collects $\langle s_t, a_t, r_t, s_{t+1} \rangle$ experience tuples into a dataset $D$.
+As the RL algorithm interacts with the environment, it collects $\langle s_t, a_t, r_t, s_{t+1} \rangle$ experience tuples into a dataset $D$.
 After $L$ tuples have been collected, we apply an exogenous space discovery algorithm (see Section~\ref{sec:algorithms}) to find a function $\xi_{exo}$, so that $x_t = \xi_{exo} (s_t)$ computes the exogenous state $x_t$ from state $s_t$.
 By applying $\xi_{exo}$ to each $s_t$ of the experience tuples, we assemble a supervised training set $D_{exo}$ of the form $\{(x_t, r_t)\}$.
 We then solve a regression problem to predict as much of the reward $r_t$ from $x_t$ as possible.
 The resulting fitted function $\hat{m}_{exo}$ is our estimate of the mean of the exogenous reward function.
-Because of the additive decomposition, we can therefore estimate the endogenous rewards as $\hat{r}_{end,t} := r_t - \hat{m}_{exo}(s_t)$.
+Because of the additive decomposition, we can therefore estimate the endogenous rewards\footnote{Note that $\hat{r}_{end,t}$ includes any zero-mean random noise in $R_{end}$.} as $\hat{r}_{end,t} := r_t - \hat{m}_{exo}(s_t)$.
 We then convert the set of experience tuples into modified tuples $\langle s_t, a_t, \hat{r}_{end,t}, s_{t+1}\rangle$ by replacing the original reward $r_t$ values with our estimate of the endogenous reward and resume running the online reinforcement learning algorithm.
 Depending on the algorithm, we may need to re-initialize the data structures using the modified experience tuples.
 In any case, as the algorithm collects additional full experience tuples $\langle s_t, a_t, r_t, s_{t+1} \rangle$, each is converted to an experience tuple for the endo-MDP by replacing $r_t$ by $\hat{r}_{end,t}$.
 In our experiments, we find that there is some benefit to repeating the reward regression at regular intervals, so we also add $(\xi_{exo}(s_i), r_i)$ to $D_{exo}$ at each time step.
 However, we do not observe similar benefits from rerunning the exogenous space discovery algorithm, especially when the state transition function is linear, so we only execute it once.